amit352/kitchen-towel/README.md

 The css img and js files are the corresponding contents improve the function of each pages.

-Then we test the web applications using the Splinter.
+### Testing
+we use Pytest to do the unit test.
+To simulate the user behavior, we use Splinter and headless chrome browser.